| CloserLook > John > John 18:1-40 |

 Jesus

-was a recognize teacher in
+was a recognized teacher in

 No,

-Jesus wasn't some revolutionary with a band of unruly followers that needed to be rounded up.
+Jesus wasn't some revolutionary with a band of unruly followers that needed to

-in any case, the good Shepherd was not about to throw His sheep to the wolves.
+in any case, the Good Shepherd was not about to throw His sheep to the wolves.

 ~ ~ ~ ~ ~ ~